highjinx411/mycroft_proxy/README.md

 So if done right up until now you should be able to cd into the mycroft_proxy/proxy folder and build and run the image:

+But before starting the proxy we need to start up mycroft:
+CD into the mycroft dir and run:

+`docker-compose up -d`

 `cd mycroft_proxy/proxy`

 `docker-compose build` - wait for the build to finish